Cefalu is a leading Sicilian seaside resort, about half-way along the northern coast of Sicily, facing the Tyrrhenian Sea.

-Cefalu is a leading Sicilian seaside resort, and one of the major centres of art, culture and history on the island.
-It also has daily connections with the Aeolian Islands and together these two factors make Cefalu a very popular destination in Sicily.
+It is one of the most important centres of art, culture and history on the island, and also has daily ferry connections with the Aeolian Islands (although Milazzo is closer to the islands and has more regular ferries), and together these two factors make Cefalu a very popular destination in Sicily.

 The combination of an interesting old town and harbour and easy access to beaches have ensured that Cefalu is now one of the most important travel destinations on Sicily.

 The first thing you will notice when you arrive in Cefalu is the position of the town itself, squeezed beween the sea and a large rock.
-Originally it was a small fishing port that was squeezed onto this small area of land although more recent development has extended the town to some extent it still retains the feel of a small fishing town.
+Originally it was a small fishing port that was squeezed onto this small area of land and although more recent development has extended the town to some extent it still retains the feel of a small fishing town.

-The old town and harbour are overlooked by the cathedral in Piazza del Duomo, one of the most attractive churches in Sicily.
-The piazza is a lovely square, planted with palm trees and the perfect place to pause for a coffee.
+The old town and harbour are overlooked by the cathedral in Piazza del Duomo, one of the most attractive churches in Sicily and the most important attraction in Cefalu.
+This piazza is a lovely square, planted with palm trees and surrounded by restaurants: the perfect place to pause for a coffee.

-At the center of the façade, between two pairs of windows, is a niche with a statue of the Madonna then from the loggia, via a few steps, you reach the portal that gives access to the church.
+At the center of the façade, between two pairs of windows, there is a niche with a statue of the Madonna, then from the loggia, via a few steps, you reach the portal that gives access to the church.
 Inside there is a statue of Saint Espedito, and to the left is a votive dedicated to San Rocco, the patron saint of the city.

 In the Mandralisca Museum, the archaeological section is very extensive with exhibits from excavations in the area near Cefalu and on the Aeolian Islands.
 Note in particular a late Hellenistic mosaic, and the famous "Tagliatore di tonno" of the 4th century BC.